jhell1717/msc-ai-project/README.md

 Engineering is driven by effective design space exploration and optimisation.
 Computational tools, such as computational fluid dynamics (CFD), are widely used to replace expensive physical testing by solving physical equations to provide flow field information, including surface pressure fields and velocity profiles.
 While these simulations provide accurate insights, they are computationally intensive and unsuitable for rapid, iterative design exploration.

 One key bottleneck in accelerating design optimisation lies in the complexity of input geometries.
-Unstructured mesh files, point clouds, and other geometric representations lack simple parameterisation, making it difficult to capture and interpret the defining features of complex geometries.
-This high-dimensional landscape imposes significant computational burdens and exacerbates the curse of dimensionality, limiting efficient design optimisation.
+Unstructured mesh files, point clouds, and other geometric representations do not lend themselves to simple parameterisations, making it difficult to capture and interpret the defining features of complex geometries.
+This high-dimensional landscape imposes significant computational burden and exacerbates the curse of dimensionality, limiting efficient design optimisation.

 By developing low-dimensional representations of complex shapes, it becomes feasible to apply optimisation methods such as grid search, Monte Carlo methods, and gradient-based algorithms more efficiently.
-This project investigates how various AI models can encode complex geometries into compact, interpretable representations to enhance design space exploration and optimisation.
+This research project will will investigate how various AI models can encode complex geometries into compact, interpretable representations to enhance design space exploration and optimisation.

+Additionally, to supplement the low dimensional representations, methods for interpreting latent variables will be explored which could offer the benefit of providing insight into how navigation through a latent space corresponds to changes in quantities of interest.
+In Engineering, this would enable sample efficient design optisation, but also to harness this low-dimensional space guide designs towards optimal performance.

 ## Project Objectives